 Abstract not available as article is currently in progress.

 Haack, Patrick, Oliver Schilke, & Lynne G. Zucker.
-“The theory-method gap in legitimacy research: a critical review, synthesis, and directions for future research,” under journal review.PDF - Abstract
+"Advancing legitimacy research with experiments: disentangling propriety, validity, and consensus," under journal review.PDF - Abstract

 Abstract not available as article is currently in progress.